alexmoriarty1998/Breakout-team12/C200-Breakout-Team12/engine.md

 #### The Game Screen

 If the GameController is in charge of all the game processing, what does the Game Screen do?
-It's update method does three things:
+It's update method does four things:

 * controller.update()
 * renderer.render(state)
 * check for pauses and switch to the pause screen when this happens
 * switch to the between-levels screen if the user beats the current level

-Note that the pause screen hasn't been implemented yet.
+Note that the pause screen and between-levels screen haven't been implemented yet.
+Actually, only the loading, main menu, new game loader, and game screens have been added.

 ## The Game
 This section delves into the current implementation of the actual game (which is split into the state, controller, and renderer classes).